ElektraInitiative/libelektra/src/tools/README.md

 ## CLI

 The command-line interface (CLI) is called `kdb`.
+It is the commandline-tool to access and initialize the Elektra database.

 It has build-in commands that can be listed via `kdb`.
 Additionally, new commands can be easily extended in any language.
 These external commands can be listed via `kdb list-tools`